Cardinals vs. Athletics Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up a hit in two games in a row.
-In his last five games he is batting .300 with a double, a home run, five walks and four RBI.
+- Goldschmidt has picked up at least one hit in three straight games.
+In his last five games he is hitting .368 with three doubles, a home run, six walks and three RBI.

 Goldschmidt Recent Games